2024 - 25

 2105

 This year, our Youth Violence Prevention Program continued to make a meaningful impact in the lives of young people.
 Our program supported youth ages 13–29, including those involved in or associated with gangs and the justice system.
-We provide targeted social development workshops and culturally relevant therapy that address the root causes of youth violence.
+We provided targeted social development workshops and culturally relevant therapy that address the root causes of youth violence.

 98% of youth reported developing new skills to avoid the cycle of violence.